Jim Campbell (ice hockey): Playing career

-In 1993 Campbell won Tampere Cup and became top scorer of this tournament.
+In 1993, Campbell won Tampere Cup and became the top scorer of the tournament.

 Personal life

-Jim Campbell lives in St. Louis, where he operates a number of pubs including JP Fields' in Clayton and the Geyer Inn in Kirkwood.
-He has coached for several local youth teams including Whitfield School, Chesterfield CSDHL, and Carshield AAA.
-His son Seamus plays for the Aberdeen Wings and has committed to play college hockey at Quinnipiac University.
+Jim Campbell lives in St. Louis, where he operates a number of pubs, including JP Fields' in Clayton and the Geyer Inn in Kirkwood.
+He has coached several local youth teams, including Whitfield School, Chesterfield CSDHL, and Carshield AAA.
+His son, Seamus, plays for the Aberdeen Wings and has committed to play college hockey at Quinnipiac University.